-Students who have already earned a bachelor's degree from a regionally accredited institution and are interested in pursuing certain Associate of Applied Science (AAS) degrees may use a bachelor's degree to satisfy the general education requirements for the AAS degree.
+Students who have already earned a bachelor's degree from a regionally accredited institution and are interested in pursuing an Associate of Applied Science (AAS) degree may use a bachelor's degree to satisfy the general education requirements for most AAS degrees.
 Students should consult with an academic advisor to determine their eligibility to waive the general education requirements.
-Approved AAS degrees are: